UDT-ITF/website/source/api/index.md

 - Basic level: assigns labels to the higher levels of a mode to provide a navigational or structural map of the text
 - Detailed level: describe all the levels of a mode in terms of _base_mode_ coordinates

-## 4 Accessing Previous Editions
+## 4 Accessing Previous Releases

 An ITF text resource MAY change over time, allowing updates, corrections or the addition of new versions of a text.
-In ITF terminology, each change constitutes a new "edition" of the text resource.
-In order to resolve text references correctly, an ITF-compliant text service that supports multiple editions MUST provide a mechanism for accessing these earlier editions.
+In ITF terminology, each change constitutes a new release of the text resource.
+In order to resolve text references correctly, an ITF-compliant text service that supports multiple releases MUST provide a mechanism for accessing these earlier releases.